 These (rather decadent) chocolate tarts are proof that flavour need not be sacrificed for the sake of healthier ingredients.
-The filling is rich, smooth, aromatic and of course, totally awesome.
-While the hazelnut and thyme in the tartlet crust are pretty much chocolate soulmates.
+The filling is rich and smooth, definitely leaving you to wonder about the whole vegan part of the equation.
+And the hazelnut and thyme pairing of the crust is well, just divine.

 With winter comes a bit of decadence, and these chocolate tarts definitely fit the mould.
 I personally like to use pure cacao paste, but the next best thing would be 99% cacao chocolate (Lindt makes it).
-Also, while the ground chia seeds may seem unimportant- do not omit them, as they help to bind it all together.
+Also, while the ground chia seeds may seem unimportant- do not omit them, as they are what binds the whole thing together.

 p.s. the chocolate filling is also pretty amazing on (warm) toast.
 Fairly similar in taste to the Dutch hagelslag (chocolate sprinkles).

 - 1½ cup almond flour

 - 2 TBS fresh thyme, minced (optional, but highly suggested)

 - ⅓ cup + 1 TBS grapeseed oil

 - 1 TBS water

 - 200 g (7 oz) cacao paste (or 99% cacao chocolate)